nslay/diceloss_cpp/README.md

 * "none" -- returns a list of losses (one loss for each batch instance).

 # Caution!
 Be careful with empty segmentation masks (especially if you are ignoring the background channel).
 The dice loss gradient is not necessarily 0 and can lead to head-scratching moments!
-One strategy to deal with batch instances with empty segmentation masks is to zero out the loss for those instances.
+Using `smooth=0` can ensure partial derivatives are 0 in these corner cases.
+Another strategy to deal with batch instances with empty segmentation masks is to zero out the loss for those instances.
 For example, you can do something like this
 ```py
 ce = nn.CrossEntropyLoss()
 dice = nn.DiceLoss(ignore_channel=0, reduction="none") # This reduction returns a list of losses per batch.